bhopkinsnc/ccoe-training-ansible/labs/0.hello_ansible/README.md

 ```

-There are a lot of other options and the ansible command is very powerfull and you will see it used throught this training.
+There are a lot of other options in the ansible command.
+Understanding the ansible command is another powerfull tool you will see during this training.

+Here are the command options from the help -h

 ```bash
 ansible -h